nadiacollado/nadiacollado.github.io/_posts/2021-10-01-four-rules-simple-design.md

 ---
 layout: post
-title:  "Four Rules of Simple Design"
+title:  "On Understanding the Four Rules of Simple Design"
 date:   2021-10-01 15:11:41 -0400
 categories: blog
 ---

-### On _Understanding The Four Rules of Simple Design_

 **"Striving for a simple design — one that is adaptable to changing needs — is the key to a “better design.”**